joekleinsorge/blog/content/posts/javascript-limitations-in-vrealize-orchestrator-8-5.md

 System.log(employees.sort);
 ```

-## Things that do not work in vRA 8.5
+## Things that do not work in vRO as of 8.5

 Now here are some things that you might expect to work in vRO, but will return
 validation errors.